geneam0/ConnectFour/README.md

 - minimax doesn't work, it can make scores for the children, but cant evaluate them
 - bfs and IT work, but it only makes one type of move (only user or only comp)
 - DFS works !!!!!!
+- IF IT DOESNT RUN, comment the #include <file>.cpp  at the bottom of each header file (it works without #include <file.cpp> at the bottom for gene's compiler but works only with it for meriselle's compiler)

 # PLEASE refer to presentation to see demos of the code:
 - we were able to compile and run, and so we inserted screenshots of the searches working in our presentation